AndreBryant/pi-100-final-project/docs/jack-the-ripper-conspiracy/background.md

 :::

 ::: warning Note
-While Jack the Ripper's identity is still unknown, in the following articles we used the pronouns that Jack the Ripper was commonly attributed by, which are **he** and **him**.
+While Jack the Ripper's identity is still unknown, in the following articles, we used the pronouns that Jack the Ripper was commonly attributed by, which are **he** and **him**.
 :::

 ## The Canonical Five